-“Takt” is the German word for the baton that an orchestra conductor uses to regulate the speed, beat or timing at which musicians play.
-So Takt Time is “Beat Time”, “Rate Time” or “Heart Beat”.
-Lean Production uses Takt Time as the rate that a completed product needs to be finished in order to meet customer demand.
-If you have a Takt Time of two minutes that means every two minutes a complete product, assembly or machine is produced off the line.
-Every two hours, two days or two weeks, whatever your sell rate is your Takt Time.
+Takt is the German word for the baton that an orchestra conductor uses to regulate the tempo of the music.
+Takt time may be thought of as a measurable “beat time,” “rate time” or “heartbeat.”
+In Lean, takt time is the rate at which a finished product needs to be completed in order to meet customer demand.
+If a company has a takt time of five minutes, that means every five minutes a complete product, assembly or machine is produced off the line because on average a customer is buying a finished product every five minutes.
+The sell rate – every two hours, two days or two weeks – is the takt time.